justinnater/multi-weapon/README.md

 Allows players to switch through weapons with the same weapon slot instead of loosing their previous weapon with the same weapon slot.

 # How to install
-You have to include the file in your script and you're good to go!
-No changes are required in your script for this to work.
+Place the multi_weapon.inc inside your include folder. ('pawno\include') You have to include the file in your script and you're good to go! ('#include <multi_weapon>') No changes are required in your script for this to work.

 # How to switch weapon